EliCDavis/polyform/README.md

 - [Generator](/generator/) - Application scaffolding for editing and creating meshes
 - [Trees](/trees/) - Implementation of common spatial partitioning trees.

+Packages that have spawned from polyform's undertaking and have since been refactored into their own repositories:

+- [vector](https://github.com/EliCDavis/vector) - Immutable vector math library
+- [iter](https://github.com/EliCDavis/iter) - Iterator and utilities.
+Some inspiration from ReactiveX
+- [quill](https://github.com/EliCDavis/quill) - Scheduler of operations on in-memory data
+- [sfm](https://github.com/EliCDavis/sfm) - Utilities for interacting with reconstruction data from different SFM programs
+- [bitlib](https://github.com/EliCDavis/bitlib) - Utilities for reading and writing binary data

 ## Procedural Generation Examples

 You can at the different projects under the [examples](/examples/) folder for different examples on how to procedurally generate meshes.